HEAT PUMP

 Power consumption calculator

 With this approximation method, the idea is to calculate the consumption of previous years with your old heating system.
-This is an energy-efficient renovation.
+We are in the case of an energy renovation.

-For the sake of illustration, let's imagine a previous gas consumption of 2000m3 per year for heating and hot water.
-This 2000m3 of gas is in fact equivalent to 22,000kWh of electricity, since the calorific value of gas is around 11.
-This is the intrinsic heating and hot water requirement for the building in question.
+For the example we imagine a previous gas consumption of 2000m3 of gas per year for heating and hot water.
+These 2000m3 of gas are in fact equivalent to 22'000kWh of electricity because the calorific value of gas is about 11.
+It is therefore the intrinsic need for heating and hot water for the building in question.

-However, manufacturers give coefficient of performance (COP) values on their technical data sheets.
+However, the manufacturers give values of coefficient of performance (COP) on their technical data sheets.
 Let's say we have a COP of 3.5

-This means that the heat pump draws 3.5 times more renewable energy (air, water or ground) than it does from the electricity grid.
+This means that the heat pump draws 3.5 times more renewable energy (air, water or soil) than it does from the electrical grid.

 This would mean a bill, with a cost of 16 cts € per kWh, of about 1000 € per year, or 84€ per year.